BBQ Chicken In A Foil Bag.

 “Would you mind if I bought the boy a chicken?” she asked my mother.

-I could not believe what I was hearing, a total stranger wanted to buy me a bar-b-que chicken in a foil bag.
+I could not believe what I was hearing.
+A total stranger wanted to buy me my first bar-b-que chicken in a foil bag.
 I guess it was the drool running down my chin while watching the chickens turning under the heat lamps that had me reeking of desperation on that afternoon.

 “Sure,” my mother replied without any hesitation.

-Within five minutes I was the owner of my own foil bag with my own bar-b-que chicken inside.
+Within five minutes I was the proud owner of my own foil bag with my own hot bar-b-que chicken inside.
 After repeatedly thanking this total stranger for her kindness, she left the store and I never saw her again.
-Although every week I continued to watch those chickens, lightning never struck twice.
-I never got another one of those Dominion bar-b-que chickens again.
+Although every week I continued to watch those chickens, lightning never struck twice and I never got another one of those Dominion bar-b-que chickens again.

 But, at least I was now one up on the Coyote.